MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Experiments

 \subsection{Generalization to multi-agent systems}

-The ultimate test of MARS is whether skills honed in games transfer to practical, out-of-domain challenges.
-We evaluate this on a suite of demanding mathematics and general QA benchmarks, including MATH500 \citep{cobbe2021training}, GSM8K, AQUA-RAT \citep{ling2017program}, AIME24, AMC23, MMLU-STEM \citep{hendrycks2020measuring}, and GPQA-Diamond \citep{rein2024gpqa}.
-As a preliminary step, we investigate how our multi-agent curriculum enhances foundational reasoning in a standard single-agent setting.
-Notably, MARS models achieve significant improvements over both the Qwen-4B baseline on a number of math benchmarks, on par with SPIRAL (Table~\ref{tab:tab_2_bmks}).
+The ultimate test of MARSHAL is whether skills honed in games generalize to practical, out-of-domain challenges.
+We evaluate this on a suite of demanding mathematics and QA benchmarks in a zero-shot manner, including MATH500~\citep{cobbe2021training}, GSM8K, AQUA-RAT~\citep{ling2017program}, AIME24, AMC23, MMLU-STEM~\citep{hendrycks2020measuring}, and GPQA-Diamond~\citep{rein2024gpqa}.
+As a preliminary step, we investigate how our game tasks enhance foundational reasoning in a standard single-agent setting.
+Notably, MARSHAL models achieve notable improvements over both the Qwen-4B baseline on a number of math benchmarks, on par with SPIRAL (Table~\ref{tab:tab_2_bmks}).

-We further embed our agents into established Multi-Agent Systems (MAS) to directly measure their collaborative and competitive capabilities.
-In the competitive MAD debate framework, agents trained on adversarial games show a clear advantage.
-Conversely, in the collaborative AutoGen framework, the agents trained for cooperation—the \textit{Hanabi} specialist and the generalist—excel across numerous benchmarks.
-In particular, the generalist model achieves a striking gain of 10\% on AIME, and 12.53\% on GPQA-Diamond.
+We further embed our agents into established multi-agent systems to directly measure their cooperative and competitive capabilities.
+In the competitive MAD debate framework, agents trained on competitive games show a clear advantage.
+Notably, the generalist agent is able to achieve an average of 3.51\% over the original Qwen3-4B across all benchmarks.
+Conversely, in the cooperative AutoGen framework, the agents trained for cooperation—the \textit{Hanabi} specialist and the generalist—excel across numerous benchmarks. \rebuttal{In particular, the generalist model achieves a striking gain of 7.57\% on GPQA-Diamond in the MAD framework, and 10.00\% on AIME in the AutoGen framework.}

-These results provide compelling evidence that MARS forges distinct, transferable skills for both competition and collaboration.
+These results provide compelling evidence that MARSHAL forges distinct, generalizable skills for both competition and collaboration.
 These capabilities directly translate to improved performance in downstream multi-agent applications, with the generalist model proving to be the most robust.